mvolkmann/blog/src/remix.md

 The file `root.jsx` defines the root component.
 This renders an `Output` component which is responsible for rendering each page.
+Content that should appear on every page such as a top navigation bar can be rendered here.

 The file `entry.server.tsx` defines the server code that runs on every request.
 Often no changes are needed in this file.